 -H "Authorization: Bearer YOUR_API_KEY"

-Continue this process until has_more is false, which indicates you have reached the last page.
+Continue until has_more is false, which means you’ve reached the last page.

 Pagination best practices